remorses/unframer/README.md

 install framer components as packages

--   works in Nodejs, bun, cloudflare workers, etc
+-   Works with any React framework (Next.js, Gatsby, Vite, etc)
--   no need to install deps separately
+-   Includes all your components dependencies
--   add typescript support
+-   Has Typescript support, inferred from your component variables (like `variant`)

--   many components in one package?
+Planned features:

--   support for other frameworks (svelte, vue, etc)
+-   Support for other frameworks (svelte, vue, etc)

 ## Usage